-If you mail your transcripts, please keep in mind that it will take longer to process them.
+If you mailed your transcripts, please keep in mind that it will take longer to process them.
 Make sure to send official transcripts from all colleges attended, outside of the San Diego Community College District (City, Mesa, and Miramar).
-Please follow-up with the Records Office at firstname.lastname@example.org 2 to 3 weeks after your official transcripts are sent.
-To ensure they have been received and to initiate the transcript evaluations process.
+Inquiries regarding transcript status should be submitted via Click Here District Transcript Inquiry

 Ordering Official Transcripts from San Diego City College

 Some former students may not have access to the MySDCCD Portal depending on the last semester attended.
-To order your official transcripts please click here https://www.credentials-inc.com/CGI-BIN/dvcgitp.pgm?ALUMTRO008895.
-If you need to view your unofficial transcripts please click here https://unofficialtranscript.sdccd.edu/.
+To order your official transcripts without logging into the portal, please click here.
+If you need to view your unofficial transcripts please click here.
 You will either need to know your 10-digit ID number or your Social Security Number.
 If your ID number is 7 digits, please put 3 zeros in front of the ID number.

 The mission of Enrollment Services is to recruit and admit a diverse student population that reflects the community we serve regionally, nationally, and internationally.
 We provide the highest quality of professional service to prospective and enrolled students by ensuring effective communication and support of college admission and enrollment policies and standards.
 We foster student confidence in their academic and career goals by making the admission, enrollment and certification process informative, accessible, and inclusive.

 As an institution of higher learning we are committed to educating and empowering our students to become leaders and advocates who will serve their communities in various roles.
 We support early college awareness programs that provide opportunities for students who may not otherwise have the opportunity to pursue higher education, including first generation college students, high school students, and those affiliated with the military.